Olanzapine: 7 things you should know

 - Blood counts may need monitoring as olanzapine can cause numbers of white blood cells to decrease.

-- May interact with a number of drugs, including anti-hypertensive agents, antidepressants, and levodopa.
+- May interact with several drugs, including anti-hypertensive agents, antidepressants, and levodopa.
 See prescribing information for a full list of interactions.

 - May be administered with or without food.